jsturma/backuplens/README.md

 - Go 1.25.4 or later (Go 1.23+ required for dependencies)
 - YARA library and development headers (for yara-scanner) - **CGO required**
-- ClamAV (for pipeline-go to connect to)
+- ClamAV (for backuplens-pipeline to connect to)
 - Make (optional, for using Makefile)

 **Note**: The yara-scanner service requires CGO to be enabled as it uses C bindings to the YARA library.
 This is automatically handled in the Dockerfile, but when building locally, ensure CGO is enabled.